aroskuski/CS3516-prog3/README.txt

 Logs are created in the working directory.

-General Note: Frame sequence numbers are assigned independently of packet sequence numbers.
+General Notes: Frame sequence numbers are assigned independently of packet sequence numbers.
 Sequence numbers are never explictly reset.
+When tested using the test data, the test completed in about 30 minutes.